-The level of an analog line input signal can be adjusted via the router's Analog Input Gain control (see "Router" on page 43), after which the analog signal is converted to a digital signal.
-The digital signal can then be routed to one or more of the mixer's two output channels (A and B) via the DSP Router, where it can be conditioned using the mixing board interface.
+The level of an analog line input signal can be adjusted via the router's Analog Input Gain control (see "Router" on page 45), after which the analog signal is converted to a digital signal.
+The digital signal can then be routed to one or more of the mixer's four output channels (A, B, C, and D) via the DSP Router, where it is processed by the mixing board interface.

-Digital VoIP audio streams received over the network-whether as SIP-initiated phone calls or as multicast audio (see SIP and Multicast configuration settings in "Configuration Settings Tab Parameters" on page 9)-are also controlled by the mixer's output channels (A and B).
+Digital VoIP audio streams received over the network-whether as SIP-initiated phone calls or as multicast audio (see SIP and Multicast configuration settings in "Configuration Settings Tab Parameters" on page 9)-are also controlled by the mixer's output channels (A, B, C, and D).

-Tip: The output levels of digital audio streams received over the network are controlled by the same sliders that control analog line input signals.
+Tip: Be aware that the output levels of digital audio streams received over the network are controlled by the same sliders that control analog line input signals.
 You can use the DSP Router to adjust an analog signal level relative to a digital signal level on the same channel.